Massachusetts Government Grants

 APR Improvement Program (AIP)

 Provides funding, technical assistance, and business planning to farms with land that has been protected through the Agricultural Preservation Restriction (APR) Program.
 The program assists with issues of economic viability, environmental sustainability, resource conservation, ownership control, modernization of infrastructure and other issues that may enhance the long term continued use of the agricultural resource.
 Grants capped at $25,000-$100,000 are available primarily for identified capital improvements that will support or enhance the APR farm property.
-The next deadline for applications is May 7, 2019.
+The next deadline for applications should be in spring 2020.

 Farm Viability Enhancement Program

 Offers grants capped at $25,000-125,000 for farmers environmental, technical, and business planning assistance to expand, upgrade, and modernize existing operations.
 Capital to implement improvements recommended in the viability plan is available in exchange for an agricultural covenant on the farm property for a fixed term of five or ten years.
 Farmer-friendly application and process.
-The next deadline for applications is May 7, 2019.
+The next deadline for applications should be in spring 2020.

 Massachusetts Food Ventures Program

 This program provides grants of $100,000-$500,000 to support food ventures that are sited primarily in or near communities of low or moderate income and will improve access to Massachusetts-grown food products through the development of collaborations with local agricultural enterprises and private/public entities.
 Key areas for investment include: food processing infrastructure to meet the needs of the expanding local food system; improved distribution systems to support opportunities for equitable access to fresh local food; and retail outlet strategies that enhance access to healthy food.These are reimbursement grants with a required 50% match.
-The next deadline for applications is May 20, 2019.
+The next deadline for applications should be in spring 2020.

 Matching Enterprise Grants Program (MEGA)

 This program is designed to help with business expansion on new and beginning farms.
 MEGA will provide technical assistance and business planning help, and then will provide up to $10,000 for farm improvement strategies.
 Funding provided from this Program will be made available on a one-to-one matching grant basis.
-The next deadline for applications is May 7, 2019.
+The next deadline for applications should be in spring 2020.

 Rollover Protective Structure Rebate Program